 “Rest,” he repeated.
 “You need it.”

 Alessia nodded once, acceptance and gratitude all rolled together, and she lifted Stella and carried her and the cloak to the bedroll.
-She tucked Stella in first, ensuring the girl was comfortable before laying down beside her—habitually putting herself between the small child and the rest of the tent.
-A shield—thin and weak as it was.
+She tucked Stella in first, ensuring the girl was comfortable, then lay down beside her.
+Habitually putting herself between the small child and the rest of the tent.
+A shield–thin as it was.

 She didn’t last long against the pull of sleep once she was lying down, exhaustion overwhelming her almost instantly.

-Dionys watched with quiet assessment as they settled—how Alessia positioned herself as a living barricade, the instinctive way Stella curled toward her mother in her sleep.
-Something in his stoic expression softened, just fractionally.
+Dionys watched as they settled.
+How Alessia positioned herself as a living barricade, the instinctive way Stella curled toward her mother in her sleep.
+His expression softened, just slightly.

-“They stay,” Odrian murmured, his voice dropped low so only Dionys could catch it.
+“They stay,” Odrian murmured, his voice dropped low so only Dionys would hear it.

-Odrian met Dionys’ gaze—silent for once, letting the weight of shared understanding settle between them.
+Odrian met Dionys’s gaze, silent for once, letting the weight of shared understanding settle between them.
 He dipped his chin in a subtle nod, the firelight catching on the sharp angles of his face.

-He leaned back against the tent post, crossing his arms. .
+He leaned back against the tent post, arms crossed.

 “And if anyone comes looking for them?
 They’ll learn why it’s unwise to provoke the kings of both Othara and Kareth.”